NixOS: Confederation

 I started copying pretty much the same things Mitchell was doing, but I quickly

-started digging more into how others were building NixOS
+started digging more into how others were building NixOS from flakes (see

 “Note:” section below).
 I have since borrowed whichever tricks and methods I